 GRAP 3016 Graphic Arts Practicum (3) Supervised work on selected aspects of producing the printed product and/or managing a printing plant.
 May be repeated for a maximum of 6 semester hours.
-Prerequisite: 2.00 grade-point average overall; application approved by the Chair of the Department of Graphic Imaging and Design Technology.
+Prerequisite: 2.00 grade-point average overall; department consent.